Bronze portrait relief

 Henry Ware Clark (1893-1918) was a war hero, a Second Lieutenant in the First Division of the Sixteenth Infantry killed in action by shrapnel in Cantigny, France on May 28, 1918.
 An eye-witness recounts, “He was commanding a platoon of machine guns, and putting on indirect fire during the attack, and he had not been firing more than three minutes when a Boche 155 shell exploded near him.
 The shrapnel shattered his knee, and one piece went through his head just above the eye.
-He was killed instantly, and there was a smile on his face when we carried him out.
+He was killed instantly, and there was a smile on his face when we carried him out.”

 After his death, a close Army comrade wrote to Henry’s sister, “Never have I met with a more even, frank, and generous disposition than your brother’s.
 He never became ruffled or impatient, and was at all times kind and considerate of others.
 Officers and men loved and respected him alike.
 Perhaps I knew him as well if not better than anyone in the Company, and so I know how very fortunate I was to have been his friend.”*

-The Boston School of Artists by whom Allen was trained, espoused the classical academic training of the Beaux-Arts school style and the use of the bronze cast.
+The Boston School of Artists and the Academy teachers in Paris by whom Allen was trained, espoused the classical academic training of the Beaux-Arts school style and the use of the bronze cast.
 Bronze allowed fine details to be reproduced and gave the artists more freedom to sculpt lively textures and realistic natural details.
 So, notice the striated background and the intricate shimmering texture of the officer’s dress coat contrasting with the smooth epaulettes at the shoulders and the flat strap across his chest.
 Note the details of the pins on his collar and the stitching down the front with the smooth round buttons.
 The olive branches are very realistic in their depth and the variation in the leaf form, providing dimension as they come out across the frame into the space of the viewer, seemingly placed there later on top of the portrait in tribute to the fallen hero.

 Compositionally the portrait is balanced with the curve of the helmet’s brim mirroring the opposing curve of the olive branches.
 A solid oval formed by the contiguous line of the branches and epaulettes provides the sense of a secure base above which the nose is centered between the side borders of the simply-edged frame.
 The helmet echoes the larger, similar shape of the shoulders.
 Asymmetry is created with the angled front placket, the diagonal strap, the irregular fold on the right shoulder fabric, the tilt of the helmet’s brim and the leaf variations.
 The border is doubled at the top edge and decorated by corner tacks.
 The base is wide in comparison to provide stability and to accommodate the overhanging branches of olive leaves.
 The plaque is mounted on an undecorated mitered-corner dark wooden frame of equal width all around.